cosinekitty/sapphire/Pop.md

 If you turn SPEED all the way down to &minus;7, the effective frequency is $2^{-6}=\frac{1}{64}$ Hz, resulting in less than one pulse per minute on average.

+To use the SPEED CV input as a V/OCT control, set the attenuverter all the way clockwise to +100%.

 ## CHAOS control group

 When the CHAOS knob is turned all the way to 1 (its maximum value),